MiddletonCommunityVoice/services-list/content/volunteering/ambition-for-ageing.md

 Volunteer Ambassadors – Getting out and about in the community to speak to and build connections with older people, identify local assets and generate ideas for reducing social isolation.
 Volunteer Decision Makers – Get involved on our decision-making panels.
 Help us decide which investments and projects will benefit your communities.

-Look out for our volunteer ‘Drop-Ins’ at venues across West Middleton / Smallbridge / Firgrove and Central Rochdale.

 All Ambition for Ageing Volunteers receive a full induction and training.

 To sign up as a volunteer please get in touch with